NBISweden/module-r-intro-dm-practices/_episodes/04-dplyr.md

 ~~~
 {: .output}

-In the above code, we use the pipe to send the `gene_counts` dataset first
+In the above code, we use the pipe to send the `cnts` dataset first
 through `filter()` to keep rows where `sample` equals `"A"`, then through
 `select()` to keep only the `gene`, `genotype`, and `cnt` columns.
 Since
 `%>%` takes the object on its left and passes it as the first argument to the